knpuniversity/blog/symfony-reproducer.md

 friendly neighborhood Symfony contributor will swing in to save the day.

 ***TIP
-In general, pull requests (like described in steps 3 and 4 above) are more likely to catch the eye of maintainers than issues (even a PR that only includes a failing test).
+In general, pull requests (like described in steps 2 and 3 above) are more likely to catch the eye of maintainers than issues (even a PR that only includes a failing test).
 ***